 The easiest way to accept recurring payments is with an all-in-one payment processor or merchant account that handles the payments but also has software to manage the billing process and security features to protect your customers’ information.

-The best payment processors for recurring payments are as follows:
+The best payment processors for recurring payments are:

 - Helcim: Best overall recurring payment platform